BryanWilhite/Blog/presentation/entry/2018/2018-06-29-i-finally-finally-finally-converted-my-blog-to-angular-modern.md

 ---json
 {
-  "author": null,
-  "content": "Meh.
+  "documentId": 0,
+  "title": "I finally, finally, finally converted my Blog to Angular modern…", "documentShortName": "2018-06-29-i-finally-finally-finally-converted-my-blog-to-angular-modern", "fileName": "index.html",
+  "path": "./entry/2018-06-29-i-finally-finally-finally-converted-my-blog-to-angular-modern",
+  "date": "2018-06-29T23:41:58.862Z",
+  "modificationDate": "2018-06-29T23:41:58.862Z",
+  "templateId": 0,
+  "segmentId": 0,
+  "isRoot": false,
+  "isActive": true,
+  "sortOrdinal": 0,
+  "clientId": "2018-06-29-i-finally-finally-finally-converted-my-blog-to-angular-modern",
+  "tag": "{\r\n  \"extract\": \"Meh.
 Blow a party whistle.
 And I am far from “done,” by the way.
 I now understand why Scott Hanselman would stay with ASP.NET Web Forms and no SPA-action for his Blog.
 I have been dealing with this ‘challenge’ actively since the summer of 2017.
-These are...", "inceptDate": "2018-06-29T16:41:58.8623951-07:00", "isPublished": true,
-  "itemCategory": null,
-  "modificationDate": "0001-01-01T00:00:00",
-  "slug": "i-finally-finally-finally-converted-my-blog-to-angular-modern",
-  "sortOrdinal": 0,
-  "tag": null,
-  "title": "I finally, finally, finally converted my Blog to Angular modern…" }
+These are...\"\r\n}"
+}
 ---

+# I finally, finally, finally converted my Blog to Angular modern…

 Meh.
 Blow a party whistle.
 And I am *far* from “done,” by the way.
 I now understand why [Scott Hanselman](https://www.hanselman.com/blog/) would stay with ASP.NET Web Forms and no SPA-action for his Blog.
 I have been dealing with this ‘challenge’ *actively* since the summer of 2017.
 These are challenges I set up for myself (not really understanding that each of these challenges had at least three challenges wrapped inside):

 * maintain a private-sector day job (compared to a government or academic job)
 * convert from Visual Studio web-building workflows to Visual Studio Code workflows
 * convert my .NET 4.x investments to .NET Core in general and .NET Standard 2.0 in particular
 * maintain a private-sector day job
 * migrate from a few huge Team Foundation Server solutions to many, many Git repositories
 * migrate to a Node.js based development culture
 * migrate from Angular JS to Angular
 * maintain a private-sector day job
 * establish a Visual Studio Team Services CI/CD pipeline for multiple Git repositories

 It is clear—abundantly clear—that I am not converting from Angular JS to Angular in a vacuum.
 I am converting multiple production pipelines over to a new paradigm as well as converting from Angular JS to Angular.
 This is the downside of being a developer with legacy load, struggling to stay out of technical debt.